Pascalpex/DeepslateMC/README.md

 # DeepslateMC - A private Sugarcane fork
-DeepslateMC - A private Sugarcane fork for my own Minecraft Server
+DeepslateMC - A private Sugarcane fork for my own Minecraft Server I will start using it once Sugarcane becomes officially stable

-This fork server two purposes:
+This fork serves two purposes:
 - I learn stuff about Git, Paperclip and Patches
 - Small features replace minor plugins on my server